eclipse-volttron/volttron-core/DEVELOPING_ON_MODULAR.md

 The recommended development path is outlined below:

-* Fork the Agent repository on Github
+* Fork the agent repository on Github
 * Clone the repository in your local environment
 * Setup the environment using poetry